MA in Leisure Studies

 Therapeutic recreation students must complete a practicum (169:289 / LEIS:7289 Graduate Practicum in Therapeutic Recreation) to sit for the national certification examination.

-The program offers a limited number of teaching assistantships; applications should be made directly to the leisure studies academic coordinator on or before March 1.
+The program offers a limited number of teaching assistantships; applications should be made directly to the department on or before March 1.
 Teaching Assistant Application

 Please visit the General Catalog for more information.